ps73/cookie-consent/README.md

 [Have a look at this cookie database](https://github.com/jkwakman/Open-Cookie-Database/blob/master/open-cookie-database.csv) if you need help to find the right information for your cookies.

 Always use category key "Functional" for essential cookies which are necessary for the website to function properly.

+> [!IMPORTANT]
+> Every time you change something inside the array `settings.cookies` you should change `settings.updatedAt` to!
+Use milliseconds timestamp or growing number.
+This will automatically check if the settings were changed and will reopen the panel for users that already gave their consent before the changes were made.

 ### JavaScript